BigPolarBear1/factorization/README.md

 Also there is something with that quadratic coefficient.
 If it can be used to add factors.
 Then if I have a smooth that is a partial match with another smooth, can't I just change my coefficients to get the factors I need?
 Aaah.
 There is something here, I know it!
 Let me grind out this idea for a few days... because if that can be done... then that is a huge step toward just building smooths from the ground up.

+Update: AAAH.
+THE MORE I THINK ABOUT THIS..
+IT MAKES SENSE.
+Maybe we only need a square with the polynomial values and root... all the other factors we can fairly easily add or remove by playing with the coefficients.
+I can see it abstractly in my head.
+I cannot explain what goes on in my head, perhaps this is the type of abstractions prehistoric man on the mammoth steppe would have had when hunting mammoths.
+Reasoning, without language.
+I dont think most people can reason without language.
+I'm actually starting to think its fairly rare.
+Because I can do all the things mathemticians can do, or vuln researchers, without having the same level of technical knowledge.
+And thats because I dont need words to reason about things.
+I do it abstractly.
+And it works.
+Anyway, I miss the simplicity of life on the mammoth steppe.
+I feel like I've lived so many lifes, but the mammoth steppe, that was the best shit ever.
+None of the complicated bullshit of living in modern day society.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>